 In February 2014, we opened in a 2,000 square foot studio in northeast DC, an area that had no clay classes.
 We had 4 teachers, 6 classes and 42 students.
 Within a year and a half, we had 145 students and had run out of space for student shelving.
 In August 2016, we got a chance to move into a 6,400 square foot space directly below our studio.
 We grabbed it.
-And as of January we had filled up again.
+And as of that January, we had filled up again.

 How did this all happen?
 It took a pottery village - or perhaps we created one.